DirtyNarwhal/AsteroDiscordBot/README.md

-# AsteroDiscordBot
-A personal Discord bot maintained by @DirtyNarwhal.
+## This is a personal Discord bot maintained by @DirtyNarwhal.
+It lives in the Astro Cabin Discord Server.